Introduction to C

 Applications of C

-With the wide Introduction to C and the characteristics of this language there are many uses too:
+The characteristics of this language there are many uses too:

 - Operating systems: This language is used to develop operating systems because of its high flexibility and versatility.